|Other common terms: HV, Bazin’s Hydroa Vacciniforme|

 |Differential diagnosis: Porphyrias (erythropoietic protoporphyria, congenital erythropoietic protoporphyria), Polymorphous Light Eruption, Cutaneous T-Cell Lymphoma.|

-Hydroa vacciniforme (HV) is a rare, chronic photosensitivity disorder which chiefly occurs in children.
+Hydroa vacciniforme (HV) is a rare, chronic photosensitivity disorder commonly occurring in children.
 The disease is characterised by the eruption of inflamed bumps and fluid-filled blisters (vesicles) on the skin following exposure to sunlight.
 Commonly presenting on the face, ears and hands, these vesicles heal over time as pox-like or “vacciniform” scars.
 Ultraviolet A (UVA) radiation (320-400nm) is the main wavelength of light which has been demonstrated to induce symptoms.

 HV is a rare disease and prevalence data is limited, but in Scotland rates are reported as approximately one in 300,000.
 Occurring predominantly in children aged 3-15, one study indicates a median onset age of 7.9 years for HV.
 A few cases have also been reported in infants and elderly people up to 60 years of age.
 There is a higher incidence of HV in females and the disease also presents at a younger age in female patients than in males.
 It has been found, however, that there is a longer course of the disease in males.